Aalyahmonday/ytbplus/FAQ.md

 - **_If you are jailbroken, DO NOT use uYou+_**.
 All tweaks in uYou+ are available on Cydia.

 ***
+### Q: How do I refresh uYouPlus?
+- AltStore users: please see [here](https://github.com/qnblackcat/uYouPlus/wiki/AltStore-(macOS-&-Windows)#refresh-uyouplus).
+- Sideloadly users: please see [here](https://github.com/qnblackcat/uYouPlus/wiki/Sideloadly-(macOS-&-Windows)#refresh-uyouplus).
+***
 ### Q: I can't open uYouPlus after a week (AltStore/Sideloadly).
-It said **YouTube is no longer available**
+It said **YouTube is no longer available**.

 - Apps that have been installed using a free developer account are only valid for 7 days (you can check the expiry date in AltStore).
 For now, please re-install AltStore & uYouPlus.
 - How to Refresh apps?
-[AltStore](https://github.com/qnblackcat/uYouPlus/wiki/AltStore-(macOS-&-Windows)#refresh-uyouplus)/[Sideloadly](https://github.com/qnblackcat/uYouPlus/wiki/Sideloadly-(macOS-&-Windows)#refresh-uyouplus)
+See the answer above.

 ***
 ### Q: Should I remove the vanilla YouTube?